Stefan0712/fitness-app/README.md

 ## Latest Updates

+### 1 September 2025
+* Updated running exercise component to match the new workout component
+* Fixed minor bugs for exercise component
+* Created a separate ExerciseSet component

 ### 31 August 2025
 * Created a separate page for viewing and creating new muscles
 * Remade the list of default muscles